Skip to main content

 To help you stay ahead, we’ve compiled the top 12 bookkeeping best practices to achieve business success.
 By implementing these strategies, you can streamline your financial management and focus on what truly matters, growing your business.
 Find more foundational resources in our small business bookkeeping hub.

-Quick Answer: What are the most effective bookkeeping best practices for a small business?
-The top bookkeeping best practices are separating personal and business finances, choosing the right accounting method, using bookkeeping software, keeping records consistent, maintaining an accurate chart of accounts, retaining receipts, tracking cash flow, reconciling bank and credit card statements monthly, implementing internal controls, managing accounts receivable and payable, planning for taxes year-round, and hiring a professional bookkeeper as the business grows.
-Consistency is the thread that ties these practices together, because scheduling a weekly or monthly review keeps small errors from snowballing into major discrepancies.
-Businesses with average annual gross receipts over $25 million are generally required to use accrual accounting under IRS rules, while smaller businesses can choose cash basis.
-The Association of Certified Fraud Examiners estimates that organizations lose about 5% of their revenue to fraud each year, which is why internal controls and monthly reconciliation are critical safeguards (ACFE: Report to the Nations).
+Quick Answer: The most effective bookkeeping best practices are separating personal and business finances, choosing the right accounting method, using bookkeeping software, keeping records consistent, maintaining an accurate chart of accounts, retaining receipts, tracking cash flow, reconciling accounts monthly, implementing internal controls, managing receivables and payables, planning for taxes year-round, and hiring a professional as you grow.
+Consistency ties them together: a regular weekly or monthly review keeps small errors from snowballing into major discrepancies.

 Why Bookkeeping Is Critical for Business Success